-As a formidable virus swept the world this past spring, nations put their citizens on lockdown all over the world.
+As a formidable virus swept the globe this past spring, nations put their citizens on lockdown all over the world.
 Here in New Jersey, one of the hardest hit areas in the United States, we were told to shelter in place and stay inside to bend the curve and save lives.
 As people worked remotely or were furloughed from their jobs, roads that were normally packed with traffic during the morning and evening commutes now remained mostly empty.
 Each night fell with the streets of our cities and towns eerily quiet and void of almost every trace of human life.
-Soon after, parks and gardens were shut down completely.
-The world seemed to stop.
-Spring, usually a time filled with rebirth and warmth, this year was overshadowed by the darkness and fear in an uncertain time.
+Soon after, parks and gardens were shut down completely and spring - a season usually exuding rebirth and warmth - was overshadowed instead by the darkness and fear of an uncertain time.